mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/MultistageQueries.md

 # Multistage Queries

-Learn how to utilize ``QueryContinuation`` to yield multiple data updates from your query when fetching.
+Learn how to utilize ``OperationContinuation`` to yield multiple data updates from your query when fetching.

 ## Overview

 In many cases, it can be useful to yield multiple data updates from your query when fetching.
 For instance, you may want to populate your UI with locally stored or cached data while you fetch fresh data from a server.
 Or, you maybe your query represents a multistep or long-running business workflow, and you want to yield data for each step to your UI to update the user on its progress.
 Another possibility could be streaming data from a server that comes in over time in chunks such as LLM responses.

-All of this is possible by utilizing the `QueryContinuation` that's passed to your query's `fetch` method.
+All of this is possible by utilizing the `OperationContinuation` that's passed to your query's `fetch` method.
 Let's explore how we can use it!

 ## Yielding Cached Data While Fetching Fresh Data